 |Behavioral/Social Sciences (first-year Psychology and Sociology strongly suggested)||2 courses required|

 - Prerequisite course grades must be "C" or better.

-- Advanced Placement credits may fulfill prerequisite requirements as long as an upper level course in that discipline is completed.
+- Advanced Placement credits may fulfill prerequisite requirements as long as an upper-level course in that discipline is completed.

 Letters of Recommendation

-Demonstration of strong oral and written communication skills.
+Applicants must demonstrate strong oral and written communication skills.

 International applicants are eligible for admission to the Biomedical Sciences program.

 However, one of the benefits of joining the Biomedical Sciences program is the opportunity to interview for admission to other degree programs at Rosalind Franklin University.